FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/production-deployment.rst

 ----------------

 In order to set up HTTPS, a valid TLS certificate is required (a.k.a.
 SSL certificate).
-For this example, we assume that a TLS certificate is already available, *on the Docker host*, for our domain ``fdp.example.com``.
+For this example, we assume a TLS certificate is already available, *on the Docker host*, for our domain ``fdp.example.com``.

 Certificate files can be obtained from various sources.
 Our example assumes that the `certbot`_ tool was used to obtain a certificate from `Let's Encrypt`_.